top of page

 eyeless.jpg

 There are a hundred ways an orphaned seal pup can die in the wild.
 There is only one way it can survive...rescue by a wildlife volunteer rescue boater.
 Pictured in the upper left, the pup is still alert enough to keep the birds at bay.
 However in the upper right, a stranded pup has little defence against an aggressive dog.
 An unfortunate pup in the lower left was too weak to save its eye from becoming a meal for the scavenging gulls.
-Pictured in the centre, this pup still has a fresh umbilical cord attached at its abdomen.
-There is little chance it has not been orphaned, as it is suckling on the hull of an aluminum boat rather than its mother.
+Pictured in the centre, this pup drowned in a discarded piece of netting.
+In the water gill nets are virtually invisible.
 The lower right is an x-ray of a pups rear flipper with broken bones.
 The cause was unknown but a dog bite or a log boom could be responsible.

 bottom of page